 When it comes to vivarium placement for this type of Fontinalaceae, it can go in a number of places as long as it remains fully submerged in water.
 Being a centerfold type of plant, it would do really well-accenting hardscapes in the foreground area of the enclosure.
 Place it around rocks or tie it to wood branches and allow it to fully establish itself before pruning.
 It should go in an area that receives some level of light and it will eventually creep its way horizontally making a nice lushes carpet.

 The chilly rivers this plant is native to have shaded and indirect sunspots this plant spends most of its time on.
 Fontinalis Antipyretica can handle moderately bright lighting scenarios but will do best in lower light elements.
 Avoid direct sunlight and bright light sources.
-Sunlight could alter the vivariums temperature resulting in a warmer, more undesirable water conditions.
+Sunlight could alter the temperature of the vivarium resulting in a warmer, more undesirable water condition.
 This moss should be given moderate to low levels of artificial lights since it usually takes shelter in shallow riverbeds in the wild.

 Buy Willow Moss